prathi912/rdc-imr/README.md

 # Research & Development Portal - Parul University

 This is a comprehensive, full-stack web application designed to streamline and manage the entire research lifecycle at Parul University.
-It serves as a central hub for faculty, evaluators, and administrators to handle Intramural Research (IMR) project proposals, and user management.
+It serves as a central hub for faculty, evaluators, and administrators to handle Intramural (IMR) and Extramural (EMR) research projects, user management, and grant tracking.

 The portal is built with a modern tech stack, leveraging the power of Next.js for the frontend and backend, Firebase for its powerful suite of backend services, and Google's Genkit for integrating cutting-edge AI features.